artofimagination/snippets/mysql-go-interface/README.md

 - delete user specified by the email: ```http://localhost:8080/delete?email=testEmail```
 - check user password and email: ```http://localhost:8080/check?email=testEmail&password=testPass```
 - get user settings belonging to the user with specified email: ```http://localhost:8080/get-settings?email=testEmail```
-- delete user settings belonging to the user with specified email: ```http://localhost:8080/delete-settings?email=testEmail```
+- delete user settings belonging to the user with specified email, this test shall fail since the user has the settigns foreign key: ```http://localhost:8080/delete-settings?email=testEmail```